 The Bible is a unique book full of inspiration, wisdom and practical answers.
 But it doesn’t claim to be an easy book.
-It can be intimidating and overwhelming on first glance.
+It can be intimidating and overwhelming at first glance.
 These Bible Study Guides are designed to help.
 Our authors search the Scriptures with you in mind, considering what practical answers you need to deal with the real challenges in your life today.
-We want these lessons to be relevant, engaging and life-changing making your life better now, and giving you a real, solid hope for your future.
+We want these lessons to be relevant, engaging and life-changing making your life better now and giving you real, solid hope for your future.

 These lessons are a work in progress, and we have dozens more in the works.
 Let us know any suggestions you have for future lessons or for improving these lessons.
 And let us know any way we can serve you better.
 Your input is important to us you are important to God and to us!
 May God bless your study of His precious Bible!

 Reading the Bible is one of the best ways to learn about God—and what God

 wants from us.
 When we read the Bible, we read about specific people and

 their relationship to God, but we also can learn about our own relationship

 to read the Bible on a regular basis.
 Be realistic.
 For some people, this may be a few minutes once a day.
 For

 others, it may be a longer time a few times a week.
 Try to make it about the same time each day, whether in